namank5x/namkam5.github.io/index.md

-About
+# About

-I live in Dubai and work in the product team at Paystack (a payments infrastructure company building payments for Africa) on the Issuing and Corporate Cards products.
+I live in Dubai and work in the product team at [Paystack](https://paystack.com) (a payments infrastructure company building payments for Africa), on the Issuing and Corporate Cards products.

-Most of my time is spent in Finance and Technology.

-My goal is to:

-Build and support world-class Products and Businesses.
+My goals is to build and support world-class products and businesses.
-Maximize positive impact
-Discover truth
-Have fun
-Share what I learn